Alan Walsh - Engagement Officer

 Helen Rushworth - Service Coordinator

 Helen joins Healthwatch Bradford with a broad range of experience across the health and social care sector.
 Having worked in inclusion health she brings enthusiasm and commitment to the team to ensure that everyone’s voice is heard regardless of their personal circumstances.
-She has worked in Bradford for the last 20 years and is passionate about the city and improving the lives of it’s citizens.
+She has worked in Bradford for the last 20 years and is passionate about the city and in improving the lives of its citizens.

 Rachel Stanton - Project Officer